MJ Melendez Player Props: Royals vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 20th-ranked team ERA among all MLB pitching staffs (4.46).
+- The Cardinals have a 4.53 team ERA that ranks 22nd among all MLB pitching staffs.

-- Cardinals pitchers combine to allow 111 home runs (one per game), the least in baseball.
+- Cardinals pitchers combine to give up 114 home runs (one per game), the least in the league.

-- Wainwright gets the start for the Cardinals, his 15th of the season.
-He is 3-6 with a 7.81 ERA and 39 strikeouts in 65 2/3 innings pitched.
+- Matz makes the start for the Cardinals, his 17th of the season.
+He is 3-7 with a 3.91 ERA and 93 strikeouts in 99 2/3 innings pitched.

-- His last appearance was on Saturday against the Colorado Rockies, when the right-hander threw three innings, surrendering seven earned runs while allowing nine hits.
+- His most recent time out was on Saturday against the Colorado Rockies, when the left-hander tossed six innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.